r39 - 14 May 2012 - 10:14:12 - DavideRizzoYou are here: TWiki > Public Web > DpHipe

 Read more...

-led-blue Adding perspectives
+Blue led Adding perspectives

 If you think that a set of (new) views should be presented in standard layout, you can do so by creating a new perspective.
-Such a perspective defines how these views are layed out in tabs and split panes.
+Such a perspective defines how these views are laid out in tabs and split panes.
 This section briefly explains how to contribute a new perspective.

 Read more...

-led-blue Menus, toolbars, drag & drop
+Blue led Menus, toolbars, drag & drop

 Menus, toolbars, pop-ups and drag & drop are supported in the HIPE interface and in the View components via the same set of interfaces.